mamewotoko/malarm/README.md

 - link to music store (where?)
 - add more test cases

 ## Appendix
 ### How To Build From Command Line
 1. Create local.properties file and set sdk.dir property to location where you installed android SDK sdk.dir=<path to android SDK>
 2. In project top directory execute following command ant debug
-3. malarm-cmd.apk will be created in bin directory, if successed
+3. malarm-debug.apk will be created in bin directory, if successed

 ### Start Android Emulator And Install APK From Command Line
 1. start android emulator